nikospara/realworld-v2/DesignDecisions.md

 2. Neither `createdAt` nor `updatedAt` should be null.
 When creating an entity, set `updatedAt = createdAt`.
    Rationale: We always know the last update by looking at `updatedAt`.
    We look at `createdAt` only when we need the creation timestamp explicitly.
+3. The facility that owns a search method is the facility that owns the returned entity.
+   E.g. if we want to search for articles using an author, the search method (e.g. `findByAuthor`) goes to the `ArticleService`.